Are you looking for some fun day trips from Boston? If so, you have come to the right place!

 Another unmissable thing to do is to go on a hunt for the most beautiful lighthouses in Portland.
 While there are several lighthouses in the area, two of the most popular ones are Portland Head Light and Bug Light.

 Both of these lighthouses offer stunning views of the ocean and are definitely worth a visit if you’re visiting Portland as a day trip from Boston.

 There are several ways to get to Portland from Boston, including by bus or train, but driving is arguably the easiest one.

 Recommended by Kelly from Girl with the Passport

 One of the best day trips from Boston is Boothbay Harbor, Maine.
 It’s a quintessential New England fishing village in mid-coast Maine that is filled with charming houses, delicious lobster, picturesque harborside boardwalks, and stunning views of the wild Atlantic Coast.

 To get here, simply drive along 95 North until you hit the exit for Brunswick, Maine.
 Once here, follow US-1 North all the way to Boothbay Harbor.

 In total, the drive should take just under three hours.
 But, if you have a bit more time to visit Maine, try driving up US-1 North instead since it offers visitors stellar views of the coast.

 Once here, experience some of the best things to do in Boothbay Harbor, like riding on a historic train at the Boothbay Railway Village or shopping for incredible art at Abacus Gallery.
-Afterward, do an exquisite walk along the footbridge across the harbor before petting local sharks at the Maine State Aquarium.
+Afterward, do an exquisite walk along the footbridge across the harbor before petting local sharks at the Maine State Aquarium (temporarily closed).